-First, we are trans-continental, currently based at five research institutions: l’Université Gaston Berger (Senegal), the University of Ghana, Legon, and the University of KwaZulu-Natal (South Africa) in Africa, and the University of California, Irvine, and the University of Rochester in the United States.
+First, we are trans-continental, currently based at six research institutions: l’Université Gaston Berger (Senegal), the University of Ghana, Legon, Hekima Institute of Peace Studies and International Relations (HIPSIR) and the University of KwaZulu-Natal (South Africa) in Africa, and the University of California, Irvine, and the University of Rochester in the United States.
 African scholarship and leadership are critical for understanding the pros and cons of humanitarian and development aid on the continent, yet aid debates still too often take place as though they do not exist.
 We are committed to the kind of inclusive and egalitarian partnerships that we believe should characterize humanitarian, academic, and policy relationships of all kinds.

 Second, we strive to include religious as well as secular actors and nongovernmental organizations (NGOs), along with academics, students, and other observers, as we highlight religious contributions and problems in the practice of humanitarianism.
 Religion is of critical importance on the continent, as much if not more so than elsewhere in the world.
 From the impact of missionary histories to the multiple forms of religious beliefs and practices in humanitarianism today, there is a fundamental need to engage in critical yet productive discussion about the uncomfortable associations of religious humanitarianism with colonialism, slavery, neo-colonial exploitation, and neo-liberal forms of paternalism, as well as more positive associations with commitments to education, healthcare, and the affirmation of human dignity in humanitarian interventions, especially including the dignity of aid recipients.
 Religious actors and organizations have been involved in harmful practices as well as engaged in resistance to them; many have also been the primary initiators of emancipatory strategies of thought and action.
 Their histories and commitments, therefore, need to be analyzed and brought into an inclusive yet critical dialogue.